I am forced to admit that Trail Tech Voyager Pro doesn’t have real competitors in the off-road GPS market today by exploring the offers.

 So, we want to go around the terrain where the normal turn by turn navigation does not work, and there are no roads or streets.
 How do we get from point A to point B?
 If the area is more or less known, we can make our way and drive in memory by looking at trees, rocks, or other known orientations.
 In most cases, we will reach the destination sooner or later.

 Here I would like to repeat and warn that blindly trusting only to the phone navigation is a completely unacceptable act.
-Using GPS applications will likely be uncomfortable and even impossible in extreme circumstances, especially if your ATV or snowmobile is not specifically equipped to operate the $1K worth iPhone safely.
+Using GPS applications will likely be uncomfortable and even impossible in extreme circumstances, especially if your ATV or snowmobile is not explicitly equipped to operate the $1K worth of iPhone safely.

 I’m sure most off-road drivers have found out about it in practice.
-The phone can always be a backup tool because the App Store and Google Play stores are full of many good apps and not so good ones.
+The phone can always be a backup tool because the App Store and Google Play stores are full of many good apps and not-so-good ones.

 If we want to enjoy and move safely off-road, we clearly need a trail or a path to follow.